-- -Develop tools to monitor their own government's role in international, regional and bi-lateral CBM and norm discussions. - -Make knowledge regarding progress or setbacks in international and regional CBM and norms processes readily available to the public and organise public discussions around them. - -Monitor budgetary expenditure in the field of cybersecurity to ensure an adequate balance of investment between security, governance, development and human rights).
+- -Develop tools to monitor their own government's role in international, regional and bilateral CBM and norm discussions. - -Make knowledge regarding progress or setbacks in international and regional CBM and norms processes readily available to the public and organise public discussions around them. - -Monitor budgetary expenditure in the field of cybersecurity to ensure an adequate balance of investment between security, governance, development and human rights).

-For example, in May this year, ICT4 Peace published its first annual Baseline Review of ICT-related events and processes that have implications for international peace and security.
-A range of actors ranging from government officials to academia, advocacy organisations and business have welcomed the review as the first report of its kind covering the range of interconnected policy areas - international and regional security; crime and terrorism; and governance, development and human rights.
+For example, in 2014, ICT4 Peace published its first annual Baseline Review of ICT-related events and processes that have implications for international peace and security -